Aoi Matsuri photo

 Keep it simple.
 Keep it classy.
 Keep it booked.

-• Book Kyoto accommodation early (JapanDen): festival dates get busy fast.
+• Book Kyoto accommodation early (JapanDen)

 FAQs About Aoi Matsuri